 - Engadget was one among many that featured a remake of The Empire Strikes Back utilizing fan clips.
 More than 480 fan-made segments were picked from over 1,500 submissions to make The Empire Strikes Back Uncut.
 The result included a mash-up of styles including live action, animation, and stop-motion.

 - The Blacktown Sun wrote about the fanfiction generated in a creative writing program.
 "Year 8 student Ashleigh's 27-chapter novel, Collision Course, was an extension of a fan fiction she wrote based on YouTube gamers Mitch and Jerome, known for their Minecraft reviews.
 'I took the real people and twisted them to make characters that would fit the universe of the story,' she said."
 Meanwhile "Year 10 student Kate's 11,000-word novel The Fantastic Not-so-Real World of Samantha Colt balanced macabre, dark elements inspired by the Martin Scorsese film Shutter Island with bookish fantasy inspired by the film Inkheart."

-What fanfiction has made a difference to you?
-Write about it in Fanlore!
+What fanworks have you fit into your life?
+Write about them in Fanlore!
 Contributions are welcome from all fans.